nrbeach/stockroom/README.md

 ---

-A simple web based components inventory manager.
+A simple web based electronics component inventory manager.

+This is current WIP.